signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 where each $a_j$ is a constant that depends on $V_i$.
 Goodness of fit is measured by taking the correlation matrix of the errors $\mathrm{error}_i$ and measuring how far it is from being the identity matrix with 1s down the diagonal (as usual) and 0s off of the diagonal.

-The key difference from PCA here here is that the factors are supposed to explain as much of the correlations *between* the variables as possible, rather than as much *total* variance as possible: we don't try to pick up on the variables to the extent that they're not correlated with one another.
+The key difference from PCA here is that the factors are supposed to explain as much of the correlations *between* the variables as possible, rather than as much *total* variance as possible: we don't try to pick up on the variables to the extent that they're not correlated with one another.

 * Factor analysis is implemented in the R package `psych` as `fa()`.
 Run factor analysis on the data from the previous section with `nfactors=2` and `rotate="varimax"`, and compare the correlations between the modeled factors and the true factors `X` and `Y`.
 The modeled factors should be closer to the true factors than the principal components were.